Get the most out of reading for the GMAT

 You can get even more out of this if you convince a couple of your friends to join you, forming an Economist-GMAT-RC study group.
 Imagine there are four people in such a group, and you all agree to read a particular article from The Economist.
 Let’s say you draw from a hat — one person has to create a main idea question, one has to create a tone question, one has to create a “purpose of this paragraph” question, and one has to create a detail question.
 Each person reads the article and creates his/her assigned question, and then the next time you meet, each person has three other questions to answer.
 One of the best ways to understand the logic of GMAT questions is to try to write them yourself!

 Magoosh has a series of video lessons on GMAT Reading Comprehension.
-Imagine if you signed up for Magoosh and watch those lessons, and read The Economist weekly, and meet with friends to study those articles, you would become a GMAT Reading Comprehension pro, and you would be a lean machine plowing through those questions on test day.
+If you sign up for Magoosh and watch those lessons, and read The Economist weekly, and meet with friends to study those articles, you would become a GMAT Reading Comprehension pro, and by test day you would be handling this question type with ease.